Autism and Accountability

 Are You Okay?

-I think the first and threshold question is whether YOU are okay.
+The first question is whether YOU are okay.

-If you have lost control, are not okay, or are working to avoid accountability it’s really not the time to start holding others accountable.
+If you fit this description, it’s probably not the time to start holding others accountable.

 A little self-love may in fact be the order of the day.